TAG (bulletin board system): Authors

 Victor Capton, Randy Goebel, Alan Jurison, Paul Loeber, Robert Numerick and Paul Williams.

 All live in the Detroit (MI) area except Alan Jurison who lives in Syracuse (NY).

 Users

 Peak number of running systems: Just over 1000, mostly in the United States and Canada.
-The largest concentration was in the Detroit area, where it was one of most popular BBS software run in the area.
+The largest concentration was in the Detroit area, where it was one of the most popular BBS software run in the area.
 There was a somewhat friendly rivalry with the Telegard team, which also started in the same area.